thenchev/Hyprland-Starter-Framework-Laptop-Custom/README.md

 ## Requirements

 This script requires an Arch Linux based distribution.
-Tested on Arch Linux, Manjaro & Arco Linux.
+Tested on Manjaro, EndeavourOS, Arco Linux and Arch Linux.

 NVIDIA installation for Hyprland is not covered in this script.
 Please read: https://wiki.hyprland.org/Nvidia/